magento/architecture/design-documents/module-split.md

         Cons
         * We going to have incorrect namespaces
         * Will need to fix existing tests (not a big con really)
+        * Will have to decide what to do with new classes we introduce in the modules that have classes with old namespaces.
+Introduce with old namespace for consistency or with new namespace that matches module name to have correct namespace.
+Either way this might be a little confusing, and different from the case when we create brand new module with correct namespace

     Recommended option is to keep old namespaces.